 As enterprises increasingly embrace data, remaining relevant and competitive will be determined by how skillful the organization is in identifying and using data, implementing new technologies, and applying effective data analytics strategies.
 This can only be made possible with a solid data strategy that supports business decisions and transforms business operations.

-A study shows that global data market revenues for software and services are expected to increase from $42 billion in 2018 to approximately $103 billion in 2027.
-Another analytics survey by McKinsey shows that nearly 50% indicate that Big Data and analytics have primarily changed business operations in their sales and marketing functions.
+The global data market revenues for data and business analytics are expected to reach approximately $274 billion in revenue in 2022.
+Another analytics survey by McKinsey shows that nearly 50% of organizations indicated that Big Data and analytics have primarily changed business operations in their sales and marketing functions.

 Why Have a Data Strategy?